“Know thyself – The unexamined life is not worth living.”

 which is memory, a conditioned state.”

 “The timeless can be only when memory, which is the `me’ and the`mine’, ceases.”

 ~ J. Krishnamurti

-Transcendence of past mental conditioning is essential to achieving spiritual liberation or Moksha in the Eternal NOW.
+Transcendence of past mental conditioning is essential to achieving spiritual liberation or Moksha as the Eternal NOW.

-The goal of all spiritual practice is to transcend past mental conditioning.
+The goal of all enduring spiritual traditions is to transcend past mental conditioning.

 And so shall it be!